**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 ✅ Supports smaller, faster chip designs

-Gold: Over Just a Luxury Metal
+Gold: More Than Just a Luxury Metal

 • Where is it used?
 You’ll find gold in high-performance processors, military-grade electronics, and even space technology (because corrosion in space?
 Not an option!).

-Tantalum: The Esoteric Ingredient for Chip Durability
+Tantalum: The Secret Ingredient for Chip Durability

 Tantalum may not be as famous as gold or copper, but in the semiconductor world, it’s practically royalty.